veridu/veridu.github.io/pricing.md

 				<li>
 					<h4>Decision gates</h4>
 					<p>
-						Not interested in scores?
-Just want a decision?
 						Use our decision gates to specify which verification and authentication methods and what threshold a user needs to reach.
 					</p>
 					<span class="v-tag v-tag--bluegreen">+13</span>
 					<span class="v-tag v-tag--bluegreen">+18</span>